mbootsman/marcelbootsman.nl/content/posts/using-facetwp-to-show-featured-posts-first/index.md

 The final thing we need to do in this filter function is merge the randomized post ids, together with the featured posts and return the array.

 {{< notice >}}
-🚀 **Performance tip**: If you only need post ids, add `'fields' => 'ids'` to the query args.
+🚀 **Performance tip**: If you only need post ids, add `'fields' => 'ids'` to the `query args`.
 This results in a query that only asks for ids, and not all other fields available in the posts table.
 {{< /notice >}}

 Apply the sorting to the FacetWP template